Website Security Audit: How to Protect Your Site From Security Breaches

 The increasing number of cyber attacks makes a lot of website owners worry.
 Malware, DDoS, ransomware, and cross-site scripting are only a few examples of potential threats online.

 These attacks usually target website vulnerabilities to steal sensitive information or jeopardize a website’s files and appearance.
-To mitigate the threat of cyber attacks, you need to perform website security audits and build an online security infrastructure.
+To mitigate the threat of cyber attacks, you need to perform website security audits as part of website maintenance and build an online security infrastructure.

 This article will discuss how to perform website security audits and explain why they need to be performed regularly.
 We will also recommend seven great tools to scan your website and cover three excellent website audit services.